cmehay/docker-tor-hidden-service/README.md

 # Legacy deprecated doc

-ALL THE DOC BELLOW IS LEGACY, IT'S STILL WORKING BUT IT'S NOT RECOMMENDED ANYMORE AND COULD BE DROPPED IN FUTURE RELEASES.
+> **WARNING**: ALL THE DOC BELLOW IS LEGACY, IT'S STILL WORKING BUT IT'S NOT RECOMMENDED ANYMORE AND COULD BE DROPPED IN FUTURE RELEASES.

 ### Create a tor hidden service with a link